Sa = solubility ratio

 |Gauge Pressure (psig) |

-The amount of air dissolved in water can be calculated with Henry's law.
+The amount of air dissolved in water - mass of air to volume/mass of water - can be calculated with Henry's law.

 Henry Law's Constants at a system temperature of 25oC (77oF)